elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 Even though we're using SVG for our game, we still want to nest it inside an HTML document with a container `div` element.
-The reason for this is that we might want to add HTML elements outside the game, or we could even add multiple games to a single page if we wanted to.
+The reason for this is that we might want to add HTML elements outside the game, or we could even add multiple minigames to a single page if we wanted to.

 Also, don't worry too much if you're unfamiliar with SVG.
-If you have experience working with HTML elements and attributes and values then it's easy to pick up.
+If you have experience working with HTML elements and attributes and values, then it's easy to pick up.
 There are some quirks to working with SVG, but we'll learn what we need to learn to start creating our Elm games so we can keep moving.
-But feel free to take a look online because there are some great SVG learning materials and courses available.
+Feel free to take a look online, though, because there are some great SVG learning materials and courses available.

 Let's add our SVG code to our Elm view, and we'll walk through how it all fits together.
 At the bottom of the `Game.elm` file, add the following: